 Wilson Dau, MIES, LC, LEED APPrincipal, Dau Design and Consulting Inc. Wilson Dau has over 26 years of experience in the lighting industry.
 He is an active member of the Illuminating Engineering Society, serving as the immediate Past-Chairman of the Office Lighting Committee, a past member of the Quality of the Visual Environment Committee, and a past Chair of the Computer Committee.
 He holds 22 patents for SSL related inventions.
 Wilson is Lighting Certified by the NCQLP (National Council on Qualifications for the Lighting Professions) and a LEED Accredited professional by the USGBC.

 Francois-Xavier Morin, LCFX Morin (from Montreal, Canada) has been an active IES member since 1998.
 After graduating as a Certified Electrical Technician (CET) in 1995, he began his career as a lighting specialist.
-Pursuing his passion for lighting, he has worked in a number of marketing and sales positions with increasing responsibility for manufacturers such as Philips, Canlyte (Lightolier), Artemide & On light.
-More recently, he spearheaded a new breed of coast-to-coast retail-focused national account lighting agency, called LightFX.
-FX has served as local Montreal IES section President, Education Chair, Program Chair, Board of Managers and Instructor for Lighting Fundamentals.
-Regionally, he has been Chair of District 1, Northeast Regional Director from 2013-2017 as well as an advisory member of the IES Testing Procedures Photometry (Light Sources) and the IES Education Advisory Committee.
-FX has received an IES Presidential Award in 2015 for his involvement in the very first translation of an IES technical document (RP-1 in French and Spanish).
+Pursuing his passion for lighting, he has worked in a number of marketing and sales positions with increasing responsibility for manufacturers such as Philips, Canlyte (Lightolier), Artemide & was the founder of LightFX, a retail, national account-focused sales agency.
+FX currently works for Leviton as the Director of Lighting-Canada.
+FX has served as local Montreal IES section President (2007-2009), Program Chair, Board of Managers member and currently Education Chair and Instructor for Lighting Fundamentals.
+Regionally, he has been District 1 Chair, Northeast Regional Director from 2013-2017 as well as an advisory member of the IES Testing Procedures Photometry (Light Sources) and the IES Education Advisory Committee.
+FX has received an IES Presidential Award in 2015 for his involvement in the very first translation of an IES technical document (RP-1 in French and Spanish) and was also involved in the translation in French of several other IES publications such as LM-79, LM-80, TM-21 & TM-30.
 He also authored two (2) articles for Electrical Business Magazine’s French edition (L’Industrie Electrique) and is currently serving on the IES Board of Directors in a Director-at-large capacity.

-Jennifer Jaques, LCJennifer Jaques has more than 21 years of experience in lighting.
-She founded Lighting Application Sciences, LLC to provide lighting manufacturers, sales representatives, and others high-quality photometric services.
-Jennifer has been an IES member since 1995.
-She has served as the Austin IES Section President, Vice-President, Treasurer, Secretary, and Education Chair.
-She has also served as District 4 Chair and Vice-Chair for the 2014 Regional Conference and Director for the South Region covering Districts 3 and 4.
-Jaques has been Chair and Advisor to the IES Annual Conference Steering Committee.
-Jacques was awarded the IES Presidential Award in 2013.
+Jennifer Jaques, LCJennifer Jaques has been a member of IES, and part of the lighting community for over 20 years.
+In 2000, she founded Lighting Application Sciences, LLC to provide lighting manufacturers, sales representatives, and others access to high-quality photometric calculation and rendering services.
+Jennifer has been an IES member of the Austin, Texas, section since 1995.
+She has served as the Section President, Vice-President, Treasurer, Secretary, and Education Chair; and is currently an Adviser to its Board of Managers.
+She has had the privilege of serving as District 4 Chair and Vice-Chair, supporting the sections of Texas, Arkansas, Louisiana, Mexico, New Mexico, and Oklahoma.
+She chaired the 2014 Regional Conference LightFOCUS, with a committee composed of section leaders.
+Jennifer has been Chair and Advisor to the IES Annual Conference Steering Committee and was awarded the IES Presidential Award in 2013.
+She will be completing her second consecutive term as South Regional Director as an active participant on the IES Board of Directors.

 Rick ParadisMr.
 Paradis is an AEE Certified Energy Manager and has been in the Energy Services industry since 1978.
 Mr. Paradis has worked for utilities, design/consultant firms, non-profit management consultant firms and energy services companies working primarily in the commercial and industrial market sectors.
 He has taught the IES sponsored ED-150 Lighting Economics Intermediate Level Total Life Cycle Costing for Lighting Systems and the IES Fundamental of Lighting Training Modules.
 Within various companies Mr. Paradis also taught classes on computer simulation of building performance, baseline evaluation, and M&V protocols.
 Mr. Paradis was Boston Section Vice-president 2006-2008 and Section President 2008-2010 and District 2 Vice-Chair 2010-2011 and District 2 Chair 2012-2016.
 He is a member and Secretary for the Illumination Awards Committee 2014-current.